 - "We Loparts..." - The way Mr. Lopart begins nearly any explanation of why he doesn't need Manny's help. ("We Loparts are experts at electronics, you know") It's

-- Christmas Episode: "A Very Handy Holiday"
+- Christmas Episode: "A Very Handy Holiday", as evidenced by the title alone.

 - Continuity Nod: You can spot jobs from past episodes in the background of later ones (like a skateboard ramp built in the park once).